-Your job, as a TEFL teacher, is to make each student feel confident enough to open his or her mouth.
+Your job, as a TEFL teacher, is to make the environment positive and make each student feel confident enough to open his or her mouth.

 Give lots of positive feedback.
 Use simple, clear words to explain activities.
 Include pair and small group tasks to make the lesson less intimidating.
 Make sure your lessons are both fun and challenging.
 And then give even more positive feedback.

-If students understand what they are doing, enjoy what they are doing and are not scared to make mistakes, they are far more likely to want to learn!
+If students understand what they are doing, enjoy themselves and aren’t scared to make mistakes, they are far more likely to want to learn!